singnet/dev-portal/docs/platform-dev/daemon.md

 - that the payment channel has sufficient funds; and
 - that the payment channel expiry is beyond specified threshold (to ensure that the service author can claim the accrued funds after delivering the service).

-After these checks are successful the request is proxied to the service.
+After the daemon  performs a successful check, the request is sent to the service.

 ## Configuration